-The program has defined trauma as any severe injury that has occurred within a 48-hour period.
+The program defined trauma as any severe injury that occurred within 48 hours.
 A trauma patient is an individual who has sustained severe injury or shock to the body.
 Trauma requires modifications in positioning, due to injury with monitoring the patient's condition.
 Students may not perform all the trauma competencies on the same patient.
 The clinical preceptor or clinical faculty may exercise discretion in determining whether a procedure is deemed trauma competency.